secretsauceai/secret_sauce_ai/README.md

 * Tinkerer
 * User

 Our current focus is on developers and data scientists.
-These are the folks that are building the technology that will trickle down to tinkerkers and users.
+These are the folks that are building the technology that will trickle down to tinkerers and users.

 ### Are you a developer or data scientist interested in joining our community?
 After reading through our program overview and other relevent links: